VenkataSatya1278/mlopsproject1/README.md

 # mlops-v2

-> This repository was "forked" from this solution [accelerator](https://github.com/Azure/mlops-v2).

 Thinking about MLOps?
 This repo is a good starting point to get you started with MLOps.
 The first step is to understand the moving parts of MLOps.
 The approach currently leverages few key areas: